bitcoin-dot-org/Bitcoin.org/_includes/ref_transactions.md

 First, get your hash.
 For P2PKH, you RIPEMD-160(SHA256()) hash a ECDSA public key derived from your 256-bit ECDSA private key (random data).
-For P2SH, you RIPEMD-160(SHA256()) hash a redeemScript serialized in the format used in raw transactions (described in a [following sub-section][raw transaction format]).
+For P2SH, you RIPEMD-160(SHA256()) hash a redeem script serialized in the format used in raw transactions (described in a [following sub-section][raw transaction format]).
 Taking the resulting hash: